Uniform Guidance Procurement Standards

 - Received any gifts or hospitality from the vendor within the last 12 months.

 - Given a gift or provided more than incidental hospitality to the vendor within the last 12 months.

 - If the form format or color looks unusual (i.e., an all white background), clear your web browsers cache, or try using a different browser

 For further assistance in completing the form, view the Purchasing Decision Documentation job-aid.

 Uniform Guidance – Frequently Asked Questions

-Where is the Link to the instructions for the Purchasing Decision Documentation Form?
+Where are the instructions for the Purchasing Decision Documentation Form?